De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 \subsection{Acknowledgements}

-We would like to thank Shizhang Li and Yoichi Mieda for some helpful discussions, and to thank the Beijing International Center for Mathematical Research, the Morningside Center of Mathematics, the California Institute of Technology, and the Academia Sinica for their hospitality.
+We would like to thank Shizhang Li and Yoichi Mieda for some helpful discussions, thank Wies{\l}awa Nizio{\l} for sending us a preliminary version of the paper \cite{Colmez/Dospinescu/Hauseux/Niziol:2021-pecpd}, and thank the Beijing International Center for Mathematical Research, the Morningside Center of Mathematics, the California Institute of Technology, and the Academia Sinica for their hospitality.
+We would also like to thank the anonymous referee for many helpful comments and suggestions.